How much does it cost your support team to tackle questions about various issue types or how much time do you spend on various customers?

 To use the cost of service metric in a report

-- In Explore, open a new query using the Support: Tickets dataset.
+- In Explore, open a new report using the Support: Tickets dataset.

 - In the Metrics panel, click Add.

 - From the list of metrics, choose Calculated metrics > Cost of service metric, then click Apply.
 Explore displays the total cost of service for all tracked time spent on tickets.